-The Hart's Station village center is centered around the original train station located at the intersection of David Yulee's Fernandina to Ceder Key rail line (circa 1861) and Isaiah Hart's Jacksonville to St. Marys, GA road (circa 1861).
+The Hart's Station village center is centered around the original train station located at the intersection of David Yulee's Fernandina to Ceder Key rail line (circa 1861) and Isaiah Hart's Jacksonville to St. Marys, GA road (circa 1860).
+For the complexity of the

 1840).
-Further analysis and related supplemental standards are under way as part of the
+Further analysis and related supplemental standards are under way as part of the SR-200/A1A Corridor Design Study.

-4.4.6 Wildlight/The ENCPA
+4.4.6 Wildlight

-The Wildlight/ENCPA area is regulated, in part, by the Employment Center DSAP and Market Street PDP.
-These areas are also listed as the T-7.1 Transect Zone.
+The Wildlight area is largely regulated, in part, by the ENCPA's Employment Center DSAP and Market Street PDP.
+These areas are also listed as the T-7.1 Transect